 Testing can directly reveal much that is pertinent when it comes to addressing root causes.
 For instance, a deficiency in folate was corrected with supplementation and was a successful treatment for depression according to a 2011 article published in the Journal of the Canadian Family Physician.13

 To address symptoms such as depression, the pharmaceutical industry has been so diligent in their cause, that many alternative treatments have not received the attention and exposure that they deserve.
 According to the above-mentioned meta-analysis of studies, Canadian researcher Dr. Osmaan Sheikh found that St John’s Wort was as effective as antidepressant drugs in relieving depression, but without the side effects.
-Exercise was shown to be a highly effective treatment for depression.
-Similar results have been found regarding SAM-e, Omega-3 fatty acids, and the use of acupuncture treatments, light therapy, and many other depression therapies used in Complementary Medicine in both women and men.13,14,15
+As reported in the medical literature, exercise was shown to be a highly effective treatment for depression.
+Similar results have been found regarding certain supplements such as SAM-e, Omega-3 fatty acids, and vitamin D. Additionally, the use of acupuncture treatments, light therapy, and many other depression therapies used in Complementary Medicine have gained popularity in recent times, in both women and men.13,14,15

 Does Effexor Raise Serotonin?